menu icon

 This interfacing guide is meant to be your learning resource, helping you find out what interfacings and stabilizers are out there, how to use them, which ones might be interchangeable (interfacing alternatives, good-to-know!), and last but not least, these are all notes I keep adding to - for myself and everybody who wants to use my experience in sewing with interfacings.

 This post contains affiliate links.
 Thanks for your support.
-A list of popular interfacing brands and interfacing product names - with my opinions, descriptions, recommendations included at the end of this post.
+A list of popular interfacing brands and interfacing product names - with my opinions, descriptions, and recommendations included at the end of this post.
 Just scroll down if you're looking for exact product names on what interfacing to use for which projects!

 What Is Interfacing In Sewing - The Basics